LinPengda/LinPengda/README.md

 - 👋 Hi, I’m @LinPengda
 - 👀 I’m interested in CS
-- 🌱 I’m currently learning more aand more
+- 🌱 I’m currently learning more and more
 - 💞️ I’m looking to collaborate on all the interesting things
 - 📫 How to reach me ...